Is Ushuaia worth it?

 When to Visit Ushuaia

-The best time to visit Ushuaia is definitely in the sweltering (joking) summer months, from December through March.
+The best time to visit Ushuaia is definitely in the summer months, from December through March.

 Snow in summer?
 It’s possible.

 It snowed on 3 days of our 9 day holiday in late November.
-On other days it was 15 degrees Celsius (in the 60’s Fahrenheit) and lovely!
+We also saw snow in February, the middle of summer.
+On other days it was 15 degrees Celsius (in the 60’s Fahrenheit) and lovely.
 It’s highly unpredictable.

-Winter is also a magical time to visit Ushuaia.
-It’s home to the southernmost ski resort in the world, Cerro Castor.
+Don’t write off winter, it is a magical time to visit Ushuaia – home to the southernmost ski resort in the world, Cerro Castor.

 What to Pack for Ushuaia